divyam1233/Induction-Programme-/README.md

 It was another day full of inspiration, interaction and introspection for our CSE and IT freshers!

 Some experts or professionals were there in auditorium to deliver their proficient lectures.
 The dignitaries were :
-* Dr. Jaswinder Singh (renowned for JaswinS Lab on Wheels) brought Physics & Maths to life through fun, simplified experiments and demonstrations.
+* __Dr.
+Jaswinder Singh__ (renowned for JaswinS Lab on Wheels) brought Physics & Maths to life through fun, simplified experiments and demonstrations.
-* Dr. Priya Darshani continued with "Universal Human Values – 1", enriching young minds with clarity and purpose.
+* __Dr.
+Priya Darshani__ continued with "Universal Human Values – 1", enriching young minds with clarity and purpose.
-* Chief Guest: S. Gurucharan Singh Grewal, Secretary – SGPC encouraged students with his motivating words.
+* Chief Guest: __S.
+Gurucharan Singh Grewal__, Secretary – SGPC encouraged students with his motivating words.

 At last, interactive discussion sessions followed, where students reflected on their English & Maths proficiency test results from Day 3.